Water Oak Plantation: The founder

-Richard Henry Bradford born November 15, 1800 in Enfield, North Carolina.
+Richard Henry Bradford Sr. born November 15, 1800, in Enfield, North Carolina.

 The Bradford brothers took turns hosting July 4 celebrations with massive barbecues for their slaves.
 When it was Richard's turn to host the celebration he included fishing parties on Lake Iamonia.
 No whites were allowed to attend these events.

-During the Civil War, Richard was captain of a company of the 1st Florida Regiment.
-He left with his regiment for Pensacola, Florida in the fall of 1861.
+During the Civil War, Richard Henry Bradford Jr. was captain of a company of the 1st Florida Regiment.
+He left with his regiment for Pensacola, Florida, in the fall of 1861.
 On the night of October 9, 1861, while leading an attack column in the assault on Federal positions during the Battle of Santa Rosa Island, on Santa Rosa Island, Florida, he was shot and killed by a sentinel of the 6th New York Volunteer Infantry.
 His body was returned for a hero’s funeral, and was buried in the cemetery at Pine Hill Plantation.
 He could well have been the first Floridian killed in Confederate action.